Frequently Asked Questions¶

 .
 Likewise, the outputs your algorithm writes will be checked, validated and subsequently stored with their own unique UUID (which is again different from the file name you give the output when saving it).

 Since an algorithm only ever gets one image set (i.e., one patient's data) at a time, the algorithm doesn't need to worry about the original file names or about matching, for example, an input ct image with it's corresponding metadata or segmentation file – there will only be one ct file and one metadata or segmentation file available to the algorithm at any given time.
-The algorithm simply reads the inputs from their specified file paths (each path being a folder with exactly 1 file, the exact path is defined by the interface, see earlier question) and writes the outputs to designated output folders (again different paths for each output, defined by the output interfaces you defined for your phase).
+The algorithm simply reads the inputs from their specified file paths (each path being a folder with exactly 1 file, the exact path is defined by the socket, see earlier question) and writes the outputs to designated output folders (again different paths for each output, defined by the output sockets you defined for your algorithm interface(s) for your phase).

 For the evaluation container you will get all outputs in one go.
 Now you do need to match the inputs to their respective outputs.
 To do that your evaluation container also gets a predictions.json file that contains the information for the matching.
 For each algorithm job that was part of the submission, the predictions.json file lists the inputs and the outputs with their specific file names.
 This is explained in more detail here